tylorkolbeck/weather-dashboard/README.md

 ### Overview

 A weather dashboard that allows you to search for cities and store your searches for future visits.
 The dashboard gives you detailed data for the current day as well as a 5 day forcast.
+There is the option to switch the unit of measure between metric and imperial.

 ![App ScreenShot](assets/images/weather-dashboard-demo.png)